-- A change as comprehensive as GST is bound to pose certain challenges not only for the government but also for business community, tax administration and even common citizens of the country.
+- 16.1 Any new change is accompanied by difficulties and problems at the outset.
+A change as comprehensive as GST is bound to pose certain challenges not only for the government but also for business community, tax administration and even common citizens of the country.
 Some of these challenges relate to the unfamiliarity with the new regime and IT systems, legal challenges, return filing and reconciliations, passing on transition credit.
 Lack of robust IT infrastructure and system delays makes compliance difficult for the taxpayers.
 Many of the processes in the GST are new for small and medium enterprises in particular, who were not used to regular and online filing of returns and other formalities. - 16.2 Based on the feedback received from businesses, consumers and taxpayers from across the country, attempt has been made to incorporate suggestions and reduce problems through short-term as well as long-term solutions.
 After rectifying system glitches, E-way bill for inter-State movement of goods has been successfully implemented from 1st April 2018.
 As regards intra-State supplies, option was given to States to choose any date on or before 3rd June, 2018.
-All States have notified e-way bill rules for intra-State supplies last being NCT of Delhi where it was introduced w.e.f.
-16th June, 2018. - 16.3 NAPA has initiated investigation into various complaints of anti-profiteering and has passed orders in some cases to protect consumer interest. - 16.4 To expedite sanction of refund, manual filing and processing of refunds has been enabled.
+All States have notified eway bill rules for intra-State supplies last being NCT of Delhi where it was introduced w.e.f.
+16.06.2018.

+16.3 NAPA has initiated investigation into various complaints of anti-profiteering and has passed orders in some cases to protect consumer interest.

+16.4 To expedite sanction of refund, electronic filing of refunds, along with all supporting documents/invoices, has been enabled on the common portal.

 Clarificatory Circulars and notifications have been issued to guide field formations of CBIC and States in this regard.
 The government has put in place an IT grievance redressal mechanism to address the difficulties faced by taxpayers owing to technical glitches on the GST portal.

 16.5 The introduction of GST is truly a game changer for Indian economy as it has replaced multi-layered, complex indirect tax structure with a simple, transparent and technology-driven tax regime.
 It will integrate India into a single, common market by breaking barriers to inter-State trade and commerce.
 By eliminating cascading of taxes and reducing transaction costs, it will enhance ease of doing business in the country and provide an impetus to "Make in India" campaign.
-GST will result in "ONE NATION, ONE TAX, ONE MARKET".
+GST will result in

+"ONE NATION, ONE TAX, ONE MARKET".